cerebral/classy-ui/README.md

 - The runtime **completely** disappears in production, meaning it does not affect your bundle size
 - Supports themes by automatically converting themed configuration to CSS variables

 The design system is based on [tailwindcss](https://tailwindcss.com/), the configuration is actually exactly the same.
+Also thanks to [classnames](https://www.npmjs.com/package/classnames) for inspiring the composition tool.
+All projects stands on the shoulders of others, so big digital hug and love to the maintainers of these project!

 > The name **classy-ui** enforces the idea that your UI becomes an elegant, optimized and concise set of classnames based on a design system